kehontas/rails-drills-to-CRUD/README.md

-# Rails Review
-## Weekend Mini-Lab: Time Trials
-got through 2 time trials but stuck at the same spot did not percieve doing a third

-did not do a CRUD app
+time trials for building a rails app completed two time trials (not fully complete)